ipti/br.tag.biometrics/README.md

 |FLASHSTORAGEERROR | 527 | Erro de armazenamento flash |
 |SAVINGERROR | 528 | Ocorreu um erro ao salvar |
 |FINGERSNOTMATCH | 529 | As impressões não correspondem |

+Obs.:the JSON format is with event, id, info attributes.
+With the exception of FINGERDETECTED which contains the finger_id and the confidence